Topological semimetal phases manifested in transition metal dichalcogenides intercalated with 3d metals

-Calculation method: We calculated the electronic structures of all the 3dI-TMDCs with known structures using the hybrid-functional (HSE06) method. \cite{HSE,HSE06} in the projector augmented wave (PAW) framework, as implemented in the {\it Vienna ab initio simulation package} (VASP).\cite{Kr,Kr2,Bl,Kr3} (See Supplemental Material for details.)
-The experimental crystal structures\cite{ParkinFriend, FriendBielYoffe,TiCr, VMn, FeNi,Co} were assumed.
+Calculation method: We calculated the electronic structures of all the 3dI-TMDCs with known structures using the hybrid-functional (HSE06) method \cite{HSE,HSE06,Mars, PBE} in the projector augmented wave (PAW) framework, as implemented in the Vienna {\it ab initio} simulation package (VASP).\cite{Kr,Kr2,Bl,Kr3} [See SM for calculational details and a comparison between the hybrid-functional and generalized gradient approximation (GGA)+$U$ results.\cite{SupplM}] The experimental crystal structures\cite{ParkinFriend, FriendBielYoffe,TiCr, VMn, FeNi,Co} were assumed.

 Results and discussion: Figure~2(a) shows the band structure of VNb$_3$S$_6$ in the ferromagnetic phase without SOI.
 (Since spin and spatial freedoms are completely decoupled in the absence of SOI, the rotational and screw symmetries are preserved irrespective of the direction of the magnetization.)
-Electrons transferred from the intercalated V fill up a majority-spin 4$d$ band of the host (black curve with a peak slightly below $E_F$ at $\Gamma$) and bring $E_F$ to the points (Weyl nodes) where two minority-spin bands (red curves) cross.
+Electrons transferred from the intercalated V fill up a minority-spin 4$d$ band of the host (black curve with a peak slightly below $E_F$ at $\Gamma$) and bring $E_F$ to the points (WPs) where two majority-spin bands (red curves) cross.
 Among the two crossing bands, the steep band with a peak at $\Gamma$ mainly has the character of Nb 4$d_{z^2}$, whereas the narrower band with a minimum at $\Gamma$ consists predominantly of V 3$d_{z^2}$; we call them ``Nb-like band'' and ``V-like band'', respectively.
 Note the extremely simple and clean half-metallic band structure with only two minority-spin bands at $E_F$.
-There are twelve Weyl nodes arranged circularly on the $k_z=0$ plane [Fig.~2(b)], six with chirality $+1$ on $\Gamma$-M and six with chirality $-1$ on $\Gamma$-K. The crossing on $\Gamma$-M ($\Gamma$-K) arises because the little group on the line comprises an in-plane twofold rotation $C_2'$ ($C_2''$),\cite{Dres} whose eigenvalues are different ($+1$ vs $-1$) for the two bands.
+There are 12 WPs arranged circularly on the $k_z=0$ plane [Fig.~2(b)], six with $C=+1$ on $\Gamma$-M and six with $C=-1$ on $\Gamma$-K. The crossing on $\Gamma$-M ($\Gamma$-K) arises because the little group on the line comprises an in-plane twofold rotation $C_2'$ ($C_2''$),\cite{Dres} whose eigenvalues are different ($+1$ vs $-1$) for the two bands.
 [The eigenvalues are indicated in Fig.~3(a).]
-The two types of Weyl nodes differ in energy by only 0.6 meV with $E_F$ located between them, implying that no $E_F$ tuning is required to realize topological properties.
+The two types of WPs differ in energy by only 0.6 meV with $E_F$ located between them.
+The band degeneracy is lifted off the symmetry lines, but the gap remains remarkably small ($\ll$ 0.1 meV) along a circular loop passing through the WPs [Fig.~2(c)].